Best High Schools

 What is the best high school in Long Beach, California?

-According to MySchoolScout's 2026 rankings, Renaissance High School for the Arts is the top-rated high school in Long Beach with a composite score of 8.6/10.
-The score is based on academic performance, student growth, equity, and school environment.
+According to MySchoolScout's 2026 rankings, Ernest S. Mcbride Sr. High is the top-rated high school in Long Beach with a composite score of 8.6/10.
+The score blends student growth, poverty-adjusted academic performance, and school environment — plus college readiness for high schools — with equity shown as context, not scored.

 How many high schools are in Long Beach, California?